njsmith/posy/pybi/README.md

   want to know what version of the Python language that supports, then that's recorded in the `python_version` marker.

-  TODO: what to do about macOS universal2 pybis, where `platform_machine` depends on which half of the fat binary you're using?
-Some options:

-  - Don't have fat pybis; just have a separate pybi for x86-64 and arm64.
-    Works okay for automated tooling I guess?
-What can you do what a fat binary that you can't with individual binaries - maybe a sufficiently clever packager could create an entire universal2 environment, that's portable to both x86-64 and arm64 systems?
-Not sure how viable it would be to get all the individual wheels to cooperate...

-  - Tell projects that are building tools to do pinning to special-case universal2 pybis and fill in the `platform_machine` themselves.

   TODO: I think in posy I'm just going to refuse to support `platform_release` and `platform_version`.
 And maybe we should have the conversation about whether they should be deprecated officially, in general?
 They're the only two markers that can't be reasonably treated as static, and I can't figure out any way that anyone could actually use them for anything useful anyway.

-  (I guess deprecating `platform_machine` would also be a possibility to consider?
-It's slightly problematic for `universal2` wheels, and it's not clear how useful it is – does anyone actually make their requirements conditional on the target architecture?) (edit: since writing the previous paragraph I spent a bunch of time fixing requirements at work to use `platform_machine`, because it turns out `psycopg2-binary` is broken on linux/arm64, but not linux/x86-64.
-So... never mind, `platform_machine` is useful :-).
-But an installer that can pick which pybi and wheels to install can also figure out `platform_machine`.)

 * `Pybi-Paths`: The install paths needed to install wheels (same keys as `sysconfig.get_paths()`), as relative paths starting at the root of the zip